 Step 1

-To make more green tea, you should take one teaspoon of green tea leaves for each glass, so you should take four teaspoons of green tea leaves for one glass.
+To make more green tea, use 1 teaspoon of green tea leaves per glass, for a total of 4 teaspoons per glass.

 Step 2

-Now, take the tea leaves in a strainer/sifter and keep them aside.
+Now strain the tea leaves through a strainer/sifter, then set them aside.

 Step 3

 Now, take a stainless steel pot/container and heat the water.
 If you need to use a glass tea kettle, go ahead.
-The perfect temperature for green tea is 80°C to 85°C, so watch out for the water to ensure it's not bubbling.
+The ideal temperature for green tea is 80°C to 85°C, so watch the water to make sure it doesn't boil.
 If it starts bubbling, turn off the gas/heat and let it cool for a bit (say, for 30-45 seconds).

 Step 4